1. What is your home country? Are you currently living there or did you relocate?

 3. What were your priorities when choosing a university?

 I knew that I wanted to try and study abroad, so I was looking for a university with exchange programs.
 And I was sure that I wanted to study marketing, so this is how I chose my university.

 4. If you could go back in time, would you have preferred other studies?
 Which?

 No, I am absolutely happy with my choice.

 5. Was it easy for you to adapt to a different country?

 6. Did you speak the language?
-Did you experience any issues with that?
+Did you have any issues with the language barrier?